jedisct1/libsodium-doc/advanced/point-arithmetic.md

-# Elliptic curve point aritmhetic
+# Arithmetic over the Ed25519 elliptic curve

 A set of low-level APIs to perform computations over the edwards25519 curve, only useful to implement custom constructions.